cbhushan/IPED/README.md

 at your option.
 You can choose between one of them if you use IPED in your work.

-IPED makes use of components from few external libraries, which are located in (see [3rdParty](./3rdParty) directory along with their license files.
+IPED makes use of components from few external libraries, which are listed in [NOTICE.txt](./NOTICE.txt).
+These components can be found in [3rdParty](./3rdParty) directory along with their license files.

 SPDX-License-Identifier: Apache-2.0 OR GPL-2.0-only